SpectoLabs/hoverfly/docs/pages/keyconcepts/templating/templating.rst

 This makes it simpler to render back into the template, as you can use the {{this}} expression with the column names to identify which fields you want to render.

-To return all the data from the csv as an array of maps.
+To return all the data from the csv as an array of maps, you use the ``csvAsMap`` function.
 (Note that you would need to wrap this in an #each block.
 See examples below.):

 .. code:: handlebars

     {{csvAsMap '(data-source-name)' }}

-To return filtered data from the csv as an array of maps (Note that you would need to wrap this in an #each block.
+To return filtered data from the csv as an array of maps, you use the ``csvMatchingRows``function.
+(Note that you would need to wrap this in an #each block.
 See examples below.):

 .. code:: handlebars

     {{csvMatchingRows '(data-source-name)' '(column-name)' '(query-value)' '(selected-column)'}}

-To return all the data from the csv as an array arrays (Note that you would need to wrap this in an #each block.
+To return all the data from the csv as an array arrays, you use the ``csvAsArray`` function.
+(Note that you would need to wrap this in an #each block.
 See examples below.):

 .. code:: handlebars

     {{csvAsArray '(data-source-name)' }}

-To return filtered data from the csv as an array of maps using the SQL like dialect.
+To return filtered data from the csv as an array of maps using the SQL like dialect, you use the ``csvSqlCommand`` function.
 Again this needs to be wrapped in an #each block:

 .. code:: handlebars